 The two development sites are located steps from the Staten Island Ferry in St. George, and are currently used as parking for the Richmond County Bank Ballpark and the St. George Ferry Terminal.
-Construction is expected to begin in early 2014 and be completed in 2016.
+Construction is expected to begin in summer 2014 and be completed at the end of 2016.

 BFC Partners’ Empire Outlets will be an approximately 340,000 square foot retail complex, comprised of up to 125 designer outlet retailers and a variety of restaurants and cafes.
-Plans also include a 200-room, 130,000-square-foot hotel, and a 15,000-square-foot banquet facility that will provide extraordinary views of the Manhattan skyline.
+Plans also include a 200-room, 130,000-square-foot hotel that will provide extraordinary views of the Manhattan skyline.
 BFC Partners will also build a 1,250-space structured parking garage below the retail and hotel components to accommodate commuters and tourists alike.
-Construction is expected to begin in the winter of 2014 and be completed in 2016.
+Construction is expected to begin in early summer 2014 and be completed at the end of 2016.
 Designed by SHoP Architects, Empire Outlets will feature expansive open corridors to the water, contemporary materials reflective of the industrial waterfront, and a sweeping sustainable green roof visible from the harbor.
 Celebratory vertical circulation elements such as grand staircases, glass elevators, and streamlined escalators will guide shoppers as they move from the waterfront up to Richmond Terrace, creating a dynamic and easily navigated pedestrian experience.

 The project will connect to and complement the area’s existing waterfront amenities and other assets by striving to: